oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Detects integrations of any sort in high-throughput sequencing (HTS) data.
 STEAK was built for validating and discovering transposable element (TE) and retroviral integrations in a variety of HTS data.
-The software performs on both single-end (SE) and paired-end ( PE) libraries and on a variety of HTS sequencing strategies.
+The software performs on both single-end (SE) and paired-end (PE) libraries and on a variety of HTS sequencing strategies.
 It can be applied to a broad range of research interests and clinical uses such as population genetic studies and detecting polymorphic integrations.

-**URL**
+**More Information**

 https://omictools.com/steak-tool